Fr. Samuel's e-Epistle for Holy Week

 In addition, at the end of Mass the altar is stripped.
 The altar, which is consecrated to be where Christ makes Himself present to us in the Eucharist, will not serve that purpose again until the Great Vigil of Easter.
 Thus all altar linens are removed.
 In addition this year I will include a ritual that I learned when I was assigned to the cathedral in the first years of my priesthood.
 After stripping the altar, it will be washed with rosewater.
 That ritual reminds us of the tradition of washing a body after death in preparation for burial.
 Thus, it is another preparation for the next day when Jesus dies on the cross.

 On Good Friday there is no Mass said anywhere in the world.
 In the Church, everything is stripped bare.
 The tabernacle is empty.
 There is no holy water in the fonts.
 On this day we remember that with Jesus’ death on the cross and His entry into the realm of the dead, God was not present in His creation.

-It is important to note that crucifixion was among the cruelest forms of capital punishment ever devised by human beings.
+It is important to note that crucifixion is among the cruelest forms of capital punishment ever devised by human beings.
 It was also considered a shameful death.
-In that manner human power stripped from the person being crucified all dignity in a horrific way.
+In that manner, human power stripped from the person being crucified all dignity in a horrific way.
 It was a way of stating that the person crucified was nothing.
 The irony here is that through His death and resurrection Jesus transformed the cross.
-He made it a symbol of power for what is beyond mere human power.
+He made it a symbol of power, beyond mere human power.
 Instead of a symbol of shameful death, He transformed it into a sign of new life.